petkaantonov/bluebird/README.md

     node tools/test --run=cancel.js

 This enables output from the test and may give a better idea where the test is failing.
-The paramter to `--run` can be any file name located in `test/mocha` folder.
+The parameter to `--run` can be any file name located in `test/mocha` folder.

 #### Testing in browsers